Struct (C programming language)

-In the C programming language, struct is the keyword used to define a composite, a.k.a. record, data type a named set of values that occupy a block of memory.
+In the C programming language, struct (referring to a structure) is the keyword used to define a composite, a.k.a. record, data type a named set of values that occupy a block of memory.
 It allows for the different values to be accessed via a single identifier, often a pointer.
-A struct can contain other data types so is used for mixed-data-type records.
+A struct can contain other data types, so it is used for mixed-data-type records.
 For example, a bank customer struct might contain fields for the customer's name, address, telephone number, and balance.

 A struct occupies a contiguous block of memory, usually delimited (sized) by word-length boundaries.
 It corresponds to the similarly named feature available in some assemblers for Intel processors.
 Being a block of contiguous memory, each field within a struct is located at a certain fixed offset from the start.

 The sizeof operator results in the number of bytes needed to store a particular struct, just as it does for a primitive data type.
 The alignment of particular fields in the struct (with respect to word boundaries) is implementation-specific and may include padding.
 Modern compilers typically support the #pragma pack directive, which sets the size in bytes for alignment.

 The C struct feature was derived from the same-named concept in ALGOL 68.

 Declaration

-The syntax for a struct declaration is shown by this simple example:
+The following simple example depicts declaring a struct named MyStruct, with two fields of types Type1 and Type2 respectively.